chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 Workers with busy schedules often don't have enough time to book movie tickets for themselves and their friends.
 As a result, individuals who enjoy watching movies end up missing out on this activity.
 ### The Goal
-Streamline the process of booking tickets to save as much time and energy as possible and without any hustle!
+Streamline the process of booking tickets to save as much time and energy as possible, and without any hustle!
 ### Tools Used

 ![This is an image](../img_repo/CP.IMG.03.png){:width="800" height="400" loading="lazy"}